ZhangAoCanada/FMCW_Radar_slam/illustration/README.md

 - To change the **RA** to more readable representations in Cartesian coordinates, function `raId2CartPnt` in `util.py`.

 - The second dir is called `radar_RAD_mask`, as you can see.
 It has same number of frames as **RAD** data with size [256, 256, 64].
 They are results of me processing all the **RAD** matrices.
 They are generally just masks, with 1 telling you there is an object point detected and 0 telling you there is nothing but noise.
-As the picture above shows, those red points are the thing I am talking about.
+As the picture above shows, those red points are the things I am talking about.

 ## Algorithms that I implemented and Things that could be improved